fkresler/beyond-destiny/content/posts/focus-season-hunt-iron-banner/index.md

 ## How do I feel about Iron Banner in Season of the Hunt?

-**Additional monthly pinnacle rewards feel like a nice addition to the repetitive power grind, as long as you need them**
+**Additional monthly pinnacle rewards feel like a nice addition to the repetitive power grind (as long as you need them)**

 Like many players I would wish power leveling would not happen as often as it currently does as well because it gets repetitive every new season.
 But apparently power leveling is here to stay and part of the content every new season so we have to deal with it in the foreseeable future and Iron Banner provides me with a welcome addition to the weekly repetitions to level my character.
 So I was actually looking forward to finish all 4 of the pinnacle bounties to get up to 1257 gear level so I can start to take on 1280 challenges as soon as possible.
 The thing is this incentive worked for me this time but the following months I will probably already be at max gear level and those pinnacle rewards will not do much for me.